Harriethw/GameOfLife/README.md

 Updates cells on click, and restarts game when restart button clicked

+# To Open in Unity

+Download repository, open folder in Unity.
+Open Scene 1, press play.

 # Game of Life Instructions

 The Game of Life is set in an infinite two-dimensional grid inhabited by “cells”.